ssenmosip/mosip-temp-documentation/Pre-Registration-APIs.md

 ```

 ## 2.7.3  Data sync Service APIs
-This service enables Pre-Registration to a registration client , request to reterive all pre-registration ids based on registration client id, appointment date and an user type.
+This service enables Pre-Registration to a registration client , request to retrieve all pre-registration ids based on registration client id, appointment date and an user type.

 ### Host
 ##### Integration - `http://integ.mosip.io`